Latest eCash (XEC) News Update

 TLDR

-eCash chatter swings between bullish builds and bearish charts.
+eCash (XEC) chatter swings between bullish tech upgrades and bearish regulatory neglect.
 Here’s what’s trending:

 Deep Dive